 Recognizing Your Anxiety Disorder

 The ups and downs of bipolar disorder can be so pronounced that it's sometimes hard to tell the difference between anxiety and regular bipolar disorder symptoms.
-Get your free anxiety profile by taking my anxiety test now.
+Get your free anxiety profile by taking my free 7 minute anxiety test now.

 - Trouble Adjusting The development of anxiety may be as simple as struggling to adjust when you have bipolar disorder.
 Living with bipolar disorder can be very difficult, and in some cases that may make it harder to find life relaxing - even when you're generally free of your bipolar disorder symptoms.